 - Full — Cloudflare encrypts both legs.
 Works correctly with swag's Let's Encrypt cert.

-- Full (Strict) — Same as Full but validates the origin cert against a CA. Also works, but
+- Full (Strict) — Same as Full but validates the origin cert against a CA. Also works, but requires the Let's Encrypt cert to be valid before you can turn this on.

 Verify DNS before starting the stack